DSC-SPIDAL/harp/website/content/docs/harpdaal/als.md

 ```

-Comparing the RMSE value before and after training process, we could evaluate the correctness and efficiency of our Harp-DAAL-ALS algorithm.
+Comparing the RMSE value before and after the training process, we could evaluate the correctness and efficiency of our Harp-DAAL-ALS algorithm.